NethulBodiratne/AircraftControl/README.md

 # AircraftControl
-Python code that senses the orientation of an aircraft and adjusts accordingly
+aircraftcontrol: Python code that senses the orientation of an aircraft and adjusts accordingly.
+Designed to run on a SenseHat.